-Abstract: Ligand-based NMR techniques to study protein-ligand interactions are potent tools in drug design.
-STD NMR stands out as one of the most versatile, allowing screening of fragments libraries and providing structural information on binding modes.
-Recently, we have shown that a multi-frequency STD NMR approach, DEEP-STD NMR, can provide additional information on the orientation of small ligands within the binding pocket.
-Here, we have expanded the approach by what we call DEEP-STD NMR fingerprinting to explore the binding subsites of cholera toxin subunit B (CTB).
-To that aim, we present the synthesis of a set of new ligands which have been subject to a thorough study of their interactions with CTB by WAC and NMR.
-Remarkably, the combination of DEEP-STD NMR fingerprinting and Hamiltonian Replica Exchange Molecular Dynamics has proved to be an excellent approach to explore the geometry, flexibility, and ligand occupancy of multi-subsite binding pockets.
-In the particular case of CTB, it allowed to reveal the existence of a hitherto unknown binding subsite adjacent to the GM1 binding pocket, paving the way to the design of novel leads for inhibition of this relevant toxin.
+Abstract: Ligand-based NMR techniques to study proteinligand interactions are potent tools in drug design.
+Saturation transfer difference (STD) NMR spectroscopy stands out as one of the most versatile techniques, allowing screening of fragments libraries and providing structural information on binding modes.
+Recently, it has been shown that a multifrequency STD NMR approach, differential epitope mapping (DEEP)-STD NMR, can provide additional information on the orientation of small ligands within the binding pocket.
+Here, the approach is extended to a so-called DEEP-STD NMR fingerprinting technique to explore the binding subsites of cholera toxin subunit B (CTB).
+To that aim, the synthesis of a set of new ligands is presented, which have been subject to a thorough study of their interactions with CTB by weak affinity chromatography (WAC) and NMR spectroscopy.
+Remarkably, the combination of DEEP-STD NMR fingerprinting and Hamiltonian replica exchange molecular dynamics has proved to be an excellent approach to explore the geometry, flexibility, and ligand occupancy of multi-subsite binding pockets.
+In the particular case of CTB, it allowed the existence of a hitherto unknown binding subsite adjacent to the GM1 binding pocket to be revealed, paving the way to the design of novel leads for inhibition of this relevant toxin.